postsharp/Metalama.Documentation/content/conceptual/aspects/configuration/msbuild-properties.md

     ```

      > [!WARNING]
-     > Line breaks and semicolons are not allowed in the values of compiler-visible properties as they will cause your aspect to receive an incorrect value.
+     > Line breaks and semicolons are not allowed in the values of compiler-visible properties as they can cause your aspect to receive an incorrect value.

 ## Reading MSBuild properties from an aspect or fabric